Tamburasca/fronius2influx/README.md

     "http://<host-ip>/<path>/GetStorageRealtimeData.cgi?Scope=Device&DeviceId=0"
     "http://<host-ip>/<path>/GetMeterRealtimeData.cgi?Scope=Device&DeviceId=0"

-There's also a version available that performed asynchronous writes to the influxDB.
-It can be enabled, but it turned out to be >2 times slower than the syncronous version.
+There's also a version available that utilizes the asynchronous client of the influxDB.
+It could be enabled, but it turned out to be >2 times slower than the synchronous version.

 # influxDB v2
 All monitoring data is stored in bucket "Fronius", comprising the following measurements: